-Even though the Arctic coastal region is sparsely populated and has limited terrestrial transport and industrial infrastructure, maritime activity in certain areas of the Arctic Ocean is intensive due to the numerous rich fishing grounds and growing shipping routes providing for cost-effective transportation of goods into the Arctic and of resources out of the Arctic, specially for northern Norway and northwest Russia (Arctic Council, 2009).
-In addition, as for any other part of the world’s ocean, marine litter and microplastics in the Arctic is not only a result of the pressure resulting from activities within the Arctic seas or its coastal areas but also linked to input arriving from inland areas through rivers and from remote oceanic areas through global oceanic circulation.
-The proportion between locally originated litter and microplastics and thatat of remote origin is at present not known.
-The logical result of the combination of these pressures is that marine litter, including plastic debris and microplastics, is also present and threatens the Arctic marine and coastal ecosystems and its services.
+Even though the Arctic coastal region is sparsely populated and has limited terrestrial transport and industrial infrastructure, maritime activity in certain areas of the Arctic Ocean is intensive due to the numerous rich fishing grounds and growing shipping routes, providing for cost-effective transportation of goods into the Arctic and of resources out of the Arctic, especially for northern Norway and northwest Russia (Arctic Council, 2009).
+In addition, as for any other part of the world’s ocean, marine litter, includingmicroplastics, in the Arctic are not only a result of the pressure resulting from activities within the Arctic seas or its coastal areas, but also linked to input arriving from inland areas through rivers, air currents and from distant oceanic areas through global oceanic circulation.
+The proportion between locally-originated litter and microplastics and those of distant origin is at present not known but their combined input brings marine litter and microplastics to the Arctic and threatens marine and coastal ecosystems and its services.

-Arctic Council Ministers adopted the Regional Programme of Action for the Protection of the Arctic Marine Environment from Land-based Activities (Arctic RPA) in 1998 (PAME, 1998) and updated it in 2009 (PAME, 2009).
-The Arctic-RPA is a dynamic programme of action that uses a step-wise approach for its implementation and recognizes the continually evolving situation in the Arctic environment and the need for an integrated approach.
-It is the regional extension of the Global Programme of Action (GPA) for the Protection of the Marine Environment from Land-Based Activities, and as such provides a framework for addressing the main pollution source categories and responding to the global concerns.
-Marine litter is one of eight contaminants or effects of land-based activities of concern in the GPA and in the Arctic RPA.

-The seven remaining are persitant organic pollutants (POPs), heavy metals, physical alteration and destruction of habitats, radionuclides, petroleum, hydrocarbons, sewage and nutrients and sediment.

 [Paragraph on the history of the development of the PAME marine litter project that has led to the development of the desktop study]

 Section I: Rationale, Objectives and Geographic Scope